damienheiser/i3toEmoncms/README.md

 Gathers data from B M W Connected Drive for B M W i3 reported details and post to emoncms

 ## Assumptions
-This is a **hobby project**, for my own proof of concept that I could do this.
+This is a **hobby project created for educational use**, for my own proof of concept that I could do this.
 Other projects on git hub take advantage of the API directly, but the iOS apps are locked in such a way that I cannot intercept the communications.
 Therefore, I decided to use the Connected Drive website and pull all of the data directly from it.
 There are probably many things that will break this in the future.

 ## Theory of Operation
 	- Obtains JS Session Cookie